 Tip: Spice this workout up even further by increasing the plank time or jumping more explosively.

 In this exercise, both partners stand side-by-side.
 One of them does the exercise, while the other acts as the PT, egging them on and encouraging them to keep pushing.
 As partner A rests, partner B does the exercise as partner A cheers them on.

 To do this couple's workout, start off in a squatting position, then place your hands in front of you.
 Kick your feet back so you're in the plank position.
 From here, drop down so that you almost touch the ground, then push yourself up from your arms, jump your feet forwards, and jump straight up to complete the exercise.
 Repeat 10 times for each set.

 Tip: An absolute killer and one to really get your heart rate up!
 A competitive AMRAP (as many reps as possible) is always fun here!

-This is how to do a Glute Ham Raise
+This is how you do a glute ham raise.

 The perfect couple workout at home!
 This move includes one person acting as the support while the other does the exercise.
 Start by putting your knees on the floor, your legs parallel to the ground and body upright.
 The other person will hold your feet down as you do this exercise.
 Then slowly move your body towards the ground in a controlled fashion - when you're about to touch the ground, slowly move back to your initial position.
 Do 10 reps for each set and exchange positions with your partner.